MathematicGuy/RemoteObsidian/Artificial Intelligence/1 PROJECTS/Coursera Mathematic for Machine Learning/Week 4 Determinants and Eigenvector.md

 	Right: Y Inscre, X Descre
 	![[Pasted image 20240702220523.png]]

-### Covariance
+### Covariance (Hiệp Phương Sai)
++ !
+The Distance between 2 point.
+If we calc the distance of the same point, it truly just the Variance of that Point.
-> let see how covariance are calculated.
-They look the same as the Covariance of X and Y, but now depended on both of X and Y.
+>They look the same as the Covariance of X and Y, but now depended on both of X and Y.
 ![[Pasted image 20240702220612.png]]
++ n - 1: mean every point except the center (0, 0) point.
+Because we are alignning all others points to it.

 ![[Pasted image 20240702220705.png]]